rebkang/admin-dashboard-app/README.md

 # Description

-A MERN React admin dashboard website that allows an admin user to see an overview of their shop.
+A MERN admin dashboard website that allows an admin user to see an overview of their shop, such as details of their products, customers, transactions, and sales in an admin dashboard.

 # Tech Stack